skienzmatishun/rippreport/content/p/shadow-government-southern-style/index.md

   llm_score: 65
   recency_score: 12.296070933282007
   rank: 10
+summary: As part of our investigation into Alabama state elections, we expose how corrupt legal networks and judges hijack public office for personal wealth.
+Powerful Montgomery lawyers and political operatives weaponized federal prosecutions against opponents to seize corporate money and legal control.
+Voters must end Alabama's shadow government before connected lawyers destroy public trust forever.
 ---
 9/11 let us never forget, over 3000 lives lost.
 Today we face another tragedy, Covid-19, which is claiming in the United States, 6000 lives a week, 192,000 to date, Think about that.